o2r-project/architecture/docs/02_architecture-constraints.md

 ORG.2 | Do not interfere with existing well-established peer-review process | This software is _not_ going to change how scientific publishing works, nor should it.
 While intentioned to support public peer-reviews, open science etc., the software should be agnostic of these aspects.
 ORG.3 | Only open licenses | All created software must be available under an [OSI-approved](https://opensource.org/licenses) license, documentation and specification under a [CC license](https://creativecommons.org/licenses).
 ORG.4 | Version control/management | Code must be versioned using `git` and published on [GitHub](https://github.com/o2r-project).
-ORG.5 | Transfer from group domain to persistent domain | The ERC bundles artifacts coming from a private or group domain for a transfer to a public and persistent domain (cf. [Curation Domain Model](http://www.forschungsdaten.org/index.php/Curation_Domain_Model)), which imposes requirements on the availability and enrichment of metadata
+ORG.5 | Acknowledge transfer from group domain to persistent domain | The ERC bundles artifacts coming from a private or group domain for a transfer to a public and persistent domain (cf. [Curation Domain Model](http://www.forschungsdaten.org/index.php/Curation_Domain_Model) (in German)), which imposes requirements on the incorporated metadata.

 ### 2.3 Conventions

 &nbsp; | Constraint | Background and/or motivation
 ------ | ---------- | ----------------------------
-CONV.1 | Provide architecture documentation | Based on [arc42](http://arc42.org/) (template version 7.0).
+CONV.1 | Provide formal architecture documentation | Based on [arc42](http://arc42.org/) (template version 7.0).
-CONV.2 | Reasonably follow coding conventions | Typical project layout and coding conventions of the respective used language should be followed as far as possible.
+CONV.2 | Follow coding conventions | Typical project layout and coding conventions of the respective used language should be followed as far as possible.
 However, we explicitly accept the research project context and do _not_ provide full tests suites or documentation beyond what is needed by project team members.
-CONV.3 | Documentation is English | International research project, must be understandable by anyone interested.
+CONV.3 | Documentation language is British English | International research project must be understandable by anyone interested; consistency increases readability.
-CONV.4 | Use subjectivization for server component names | Server-side components are named using personalized verbs or professions: _muncher_, _loader_, _transporter_.
+CONV.4 | Use subjectivisation for server component names | Server-side components are named using personalized verbs or (ideally) professions: _muncher_, _loader_, _transporter_.
 All git repositories for software use an `o2r-` prefix, in case of server-side components e.g. `o2r-shipper`.
 CONV.5 | Configuration using environment variables | Server-side components must be configurable using all caps environment variables prefixed with the component name, e.g. `SHIPPER_THE_SETTING`, for required settings.
 Other settings should be put in a settings file suitable for the used language, e.g. `config.js` or `config.yml`.